 Section 1.
 Number of Officers

-Officers of the organization shall be: President, Vice President, Secretary, Treasurer, Membership Chair, and up to Five Executive Board Members at Large.
-President and Vice President are elected annually and may not serve for more than two consecutive years.
-Secretary and Treasurer are elected to two year terms, Secretary on the odd years, and Treasurer on the even years, they each may be elected to more than one term if they desire.
-Membership Chair and up to five Executive Board Members at Large are elected annually with no limit on the number of terms.
+Officers of the organization shall be: President, Vice President, Secretary, Treasurer, Membership Chair, and up to five Executive Board Members at Large.
+President and Vice President are elected annually and may serve for no more than two consecutive years.
+Secretary and Treasurer are elected to two year terms, Secretary on the odd years and Treasurer on the even years; there is no limit to the number of terms they may serve.
+Membership Chair and up to five Executive Board Members at Large are elected annually with no limit on the number of terms they may serve.

 Section 2.
 Election of Officers

-Election of officers by a simple majority vote of those members voting at a regularly scheduled and advertised meeting shall be held in November of each year.
-Members unable to attend the meeting may vote by presenting their vote to the Secretary prior to the annual meeting.
+Election of officers is by a simple majority vote of those members voting at the annual meeting held in November of each year.
+Members unable to attend the annual meeting may vote by presenting their vote to the Secretary prior to the annual meeting.

 Section 3.
 Vacancy in Office

-In the event of a vacancy the office will be temporarily filled by a member of the Board of Directors appointed by the Chair of the Board of Directors until a permanent member can be appointed by the President.
+In the event of a vacancy, the office shall be temporarily filled by a member of the Board of Directors appointed by the Chair of the Board of Directors until a permanent member can be appointed by the President.
+If the office of President is vacant, the Chair of the Board of Directors will appoint a permanent replacement.

 ARTICLE V – DUTIES OF OFFICERS